hyunjongkimmath/trouver/README.md

 This repository is still in its preliminary stages and much of the code and documentation may be faulty or not well formatted.
-The author greatly appreciates reports of these issues or suggestions on edits;
-please feel free to report them on the `Issues` section of the GitHub repository for this library.
+The author greatly appreciates reports of these issues, notifications of typos, and suggestions on edits; please feel free to report them on the `Issues` section of the GitHub repository for this library.
 The [author](https://sites.google.com/wisc.edu/hyunjongkim) of this repository, who is primarily a mathematician (a PhD student at the time of this writing), does not guarantee quick responses or resolutions to